There are just 7 days left to register for Landlord Boot Camp!!!

 Included: 100 plus page manual to help you put what you learn into practice.

-What you will learn at the Apartment Association’s 2013 Landlord Boot camp
+What you will learn at the Apartment Association’s 2014 Landlord Boot Camp:

-Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended by Act 143, including:
+Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended in March 2012 by Act 143 and again in March 2013 with the passage of Act 76, including:

 - How to properly screen prospective tenants.